ProgUn1corn/Qlourie_Astral_R/README.md

 - ![Astral_R](Docs/25.jpg)
 ## Damper and Spring
 - CTM Racing mono-tube MSR85 3+1Way dampers for gravel, MSR65 3+1Way dampers for tarmac
-- Over 300mm of travel on gravel damper
+- Over 300mm of travel on gravel damper, around 220mm of travel on tarmac damper
 - Hydraulic bump stop and hydraulic rebound stop equipped on both MSR85 and MSR65
-- LRS (Load Release System) implemented for faster wheel extension when no load is applied to the wheel
+- LRS implemented for faster wheel extension when no load is applied to the wheel
 - HS (High Speed) and LS (Low Speed) bump, rebound, hydraulic bump stop, 3+1 WAY adjustable
 - 64 levels of LS bump, 64 levels of rebound, 32 levels of HS bump and 16 levels or hydraulic bump stop adjustment
 - Spring rates (needs experiment):